 According to the Annals of Internal Medicine, for every hour of face-to-face care, physicians spend nearly two additional hours updating health records and managing desk work.

 “Voice recognition, as well as AI-powered Natural Language Processing (NLP), are central to many of these technologies, aiding in the age-old practice of notetaking and dictation, long carried out by medical scribes.
 For example, by leveraging Amazon Transcribe Medical's transcription API, Cerner is in initial development of a digital voice scribe that automatically listens to clinician-patient interactions and unobtrusively captures the dialogue in text form.”

 Restructuring patient data

 We are seeing that providers are dedicating an unnecessary amount of their time to deciphering patient data, even when they are face-to-face with patients.
-As they are currently structured and logged, important patient data gets buried in health records.
-It leads to endless scrolling and repetitive patient questions to acquire information likely already present in their record.
+Patient data is both structured and unstructured.
+Structured data is easily visible but unstructured data as clinical notes, imaging reports, pathology reports get buried in health records.
+It leads to endless scrolling.
+Inability to find the right information, physician ends up looking for same information across multiple sources.

-Artificial intelligence is one technology being utilized to improve not only records and point-of-care intelligence, but also how we analyze patient health information to predict potential health issues and make diagnoses.
+Artificial intelligence is one of the most robust technologies being utilized to improve not only records and point-of-care intelligence, but also how we analyze patient health information to predict potential health issues and make diagnoses.